Why Everyone Should Have Powers Of Attorney In Place

 - Limited power of attorney – Not everyone is comfortable with the sweeping transfer of power authorized by a general POA.
 If a principal wants to retain some autonomy, he or she can shift specifically named powers to an agent.
 Have finances become too tedious?
 You can give a trusted individual the ability to manage your investments and pay your bills.
 Do you find discussing your medical conditions unsettling?
 It might be better for your health to grant medical power of attorney to a capable loved one who can process complex information from your providers.

-- Durable power of attorney — This POA can be general or limited, but what sets it apart is that execution of the document does not trigger the transfer of authority.
-Instead, the document cites certain events that would prompt the transfer at later date.
-For example, you can state that if you are ever mentally incapacitated, your designated agent will have authority to manage your affairs and handle decisions relating to your treatment.
+- Durable power of attorney – This POA can be general or limited, does trigger the transfer of authority in the state of Florida from the time it is signed.
+This POA can be enacted in a situation where one may be in a situation where they can;t sign any transactions.
+For example, you can state that if you are ever mentally incapacitated, your designated agent will have the authority to manage your affairs and handle decisions relating to your treatment.

 When you retain my services for your POA, I work closely with you to craft a document that meets your needs now and in the future.